koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_60_and-changes-into-a-product-system-or-rather-a-system-of.md

-# and changes into a „ product system“ or rather a „system of systems“ in another evolutionary step and an example from the farming industry
+# Slide 60 of Lecture 12 contains information about and changes into a „ product system“ or rather a „system of systems“ in another evolutionary step and an example from the farming industry

 # The image 1 in slide 60 of lecture 12 consists of two main sections labeled "4.
 Product system" and "5.
 System of systems," both set against a light gray background.